-In the early nineteenth century the owner of the Wuthering Heights estate brings home an orphan named Heathcliff (Laurence Olivier).
+In Wuthering Heights its the early nineteenth century and the owner of the Wuthering Heights estate brings home an orphan named Heathcliff (Laurence Olivier).
 His son despises the boy, but his daughter Catharine (Merle Oberon) forms a close bond with Heathcliff.
 As they grow up, the owner dies and his son forces Heathcliff to work as a stable boy.
 Heathcliff is heartbroken when Cathy marries her wealthy neighbor Edgar (David Niven) instead of him.
 Heathcliff leaves the estate, only to come back into Cathy’s life as a very wealthy man.

 Laurence Olivier – Heathcliff

 Merle Oberon – Catharine Earnshaw

 Donald Crisp – Dr. Kenneth

 The original trailer of Wuthering Heights:

 – The film is based on the classic novel Wuthering Heights by Emily Bronte.
 Although there have been many film adaptions of the book, this version is seen as the definitive one.

 – The film only covers half of the book and leaves out some important parts.
 Such as their children and the depiction of mental and physical cruelty.

 – Many actors were considered for the important role of Heathcliff, such as Ronald Colman and Douglas Fairbanks Jr. Ultimately, the role went to Laurence Olivier.

 – The film was meant to be a vehicle for actress Merle Oberon.
 Although it is her most famous feature, it was Laurence Olivier’s career that was catapulted by the success of Wuthering Heights.